brechtDR/mini-static-thingy-wingy/README.md

 npm run dev
 ```

 This will start the server at localhost:5000 and you'll already have a live reload on your index.twig file and your .scss file.
-In the next part, i'll go a bit more in-depth, but don't worry, it's easy
+In the next part, i'll go a bit more in-depth, but don't worry, it's easy...

 When you're happy with your result and want to build this, just add the following command which will create a build folder at the root of you projects, with your HTML, CSS, JS files (and other assets):